ComputeNepal/js-coding-challenges/solutions/ch_17_Sum_Of_N_Natural_Number/readme.md

 # Challenge 17: Calculate the Factorial of a Number.

-Write a function that takes a number as input and returns sum from 1 to N. For example, if the input is 10, the function should return 55.
+Write a function that takes a number as input and returns sum from 1 to `n`.
+For example, if the input is 10, the function should return 55.

 Write a function called `getNaturalSum` that takes a number `n` as its parameter and returns sum of natural number.